hcs42/timestat/README.markdown

 - `-O, --only-pattern`: Consider only the activities that match the pattern.
   `-i` and `-I` are stronger than `-o` and `-O`, i.e. if something is both ignored and included, it will be ignore.
 This way one can write queries like "all work activity except for programming".
+The following command prints all activities that start with "work" except for "work/meeting" (e.g.
+  "work/programming" is included but "work/meeting" and "mywork" are not):

+      timestat show -O "^work" -i work/meeting

+- `--only-expr ONLY_EXPR`: `ONLY_EXPR` should be a Python 3 expression where the
+  `h` variable contains the `Happening` object.
+The expression should return a boolean value.
+The effect of this option is those happenings will be ignored for which the expression's value is `False`.
+For example the following command considers only activities that started between 8am and 4pm:

+      timestat show --only-expr \
+        'h.is_event() and 8 <= int(h.starttime.strftime("%H")) <= 16'

+  The `is_event` check is needed because targets are also filtered, but they are not events and hence they don't have a `starttime` data member.

+  As another example, let's list all occasions when I worked on the weekend:

+      timestat print events  -O work --only-expr \
+        'h.is_event() and int(h.starttime.strftime("%w")) in (6, 7)'

 ### Options for specifying dates

-- `--since DATE`: Work with actions since this date.
+- `--from DATE`: Ignore happenings before this date.
 (Format: see below.)
-- `--until DATE`: Work with actions until this date.
+- `--to DATE`: Ignore happenings after this date.
 (Format: see below.)
 The default value is `today`, which has the advantage that future targets are not yet taken into account.
 - `-d DATE, --day DATE`: Work with actions that happened/started during this day.
-  (Format: see below.) `--day DATE` is equivalent to `--since DATE --until DATE`.
+(Format: see below.) `--day DATE` is equivalent to `--from DATE --to DATE`.
-- `--week ISO_WEEK_NUMBER`: Work with actions that happened/started during this week. `--week ISO_WEEK_NUMBER` is equivalent to `--since wISO_WEEK_NUMBER-1 --until wISO_WEEK_NUMBER-7`.
+- `--week ISO_WEEK_NUMBER`: Work with actions that happened/started during this week. `--week ISO_WEEK_NUMBER` is equivalent to `--from wISO_WEEK_NUMBER-1 --to wISO_WEEK_NUMBER-7`.
 - `-t, --today` is equivalent to `--day today`.
 - `-y, --yesterday` is equivalent to `--day yesterday`.